 The real trouble began with a simple, “Why?”

-For Samael had a favorite amongst his infinite stars.
+For Samael possessed a favorite amongst his infinite stars.
 A darling.
-One that shone a little brighter than all the rest, and was tinged with a lovelier hue.
-This star was his most beautiful, he thought, and he would visit it every dawn to marvel at his work.
+One that shone a bit brighter, and was tinged with a lovelier hue.
+This star was his most beautiful, he thought, and he would visit it each dawn to marvel at his work.

 “Because I said so,” God replied, as parents are so often wont to do.